 Before I sign off and leave you to go sploshing around in the sea, here’s one final top tip—if you want to see all these beaches in one big long go (or most of them anyway), consider a multi-day trip designed for exactly that purpose.
 If you like hiking, the 62-mile (100km) Northumberland Coast Path follows massive chunks of the coastline, while the Coast and Castles bike ride is basically the same thing, but (unsurprisingly) on a bike.

 Want to know anything else about all the adventures you can have in Northumberland?
 We also have guides on the best castles in Northumberland, the best hikes in Northumberland and the most beautiful places in Northumberland.
+I’ve also compiled all the things and facts that Northumberland is famous for.

 Whatever you want to know about adventures in northern England and beyond, we have it right here on our site.